robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 }
 ```

-The first thing in a function is the aforementioned keyword `func`.
+The first thing in a function is that keyword `func`.
 Right after that comes the name of the function which you need to choose.
 For example, `add` or `listFiles`, etc. Next comes a pair of `()`.

 If your function takes parameters (input), you will add them between the parenthesis.